-Uptown People’s Law Center represents disabled adults seeking Social Security disability benefits in the metropolitan Chicago area who are formerly incarcerated and/or live within the 60613, 60625, 60626, 60640, and 60660 zip codes.
-Due to our class action lawsuits against the Illinois Dept. of Corrections about medical and mental health care, we are uniquely qualified to assist former prisoners applying for Social Security disability benefits.
+Uptown People’s Law Center represents disabled, formerly imprisoned adults in the metropolitan Chicago area who are seeking Social Security disability benefits.
+Due to our class action lawsuits against the Illinois Department of Corrections about medical and mental health care, we are uniquely qualified to assist former prisoners applying for Social Security disability benefits.

 How We Help

 UPLC advocates for clients at the initial application, reconsideration and hearing levels.
 Our staff will ensure the Social Security Administration has all necessary information in order to make their determination, including your complete medical record.

 - At the application and reconsideration level, we will guide you through the process, keeping track of your deadlines and assisting you in the completion of the Administration’s many forms.